Orion98MC/MCCURLConnection/README.md

 You may subclass MCCURLConnection but I think that the best way to extend it would be to add a category.

+## Blog post

+I made a blog post about this class, you may find it here: http://orion98mc.blogspot.com/2012/09/on-asihttprequest-replacement.html

 ## License terms

 Copyright (c), 2012 Thierry Passeron